almin/almin/docs/TutorialTodoApp.md

 We can focus on business logic because domain model is a just plain JavaScript.

-### Where domain model are stored?
+### Where domain model is stored?

-Now, we can create instance of domain model like this:
+Now, we can create instances of domain model like this:

 ```js
 const todoList = new TodoList();